-The meeting report will be available soon.
+The meeting report can be found here (308,8 KB)

 On 05 May 2020, 50 representatives from the project partners in the EVA Wheat and Barley network met virtually to receive updates on current activities and discuss open questions and next steps for this project.
 Participants were informed about progress in the ongoing multiplication of accessions of different crop types, including impressions from the field during a virtual field trip.
 Genebank suppliers provided background information on selection criteria and origin of accessions used in the project.
 During parallel sessions for the northern, central and southern geographical zones in Europe, which focus on different but overlapping crop types for the evaluation, participants discussed traits, protocols and distribution of tasks.